mdiloreto/translate-blog-html-and-post-to-medium/output.md

 Ephemerals with particular purposes:
-ConfigMaps: This is a way to inject configuration data into pods.
-It is referenced within the pod specifications.   - It's a way to inject configuration data into pods.
+It's a way to inject configuration data into pods.

-   - It is referenced within the pod specifications.
+It is referenced within the pod specifications.

-Secrets: Used to pass sensitive information such as passwords to pods.   - It is used to pass sensitive information such as passwords to pods.

 It's a way to inject configuration data into pods.